Masoud/ArvanCloud-CacheCleaner/README.md

 # Installation
-Refer to the [wiki](https://github.com/MasoudNikoomanesh/arvancloud-cache-cleaner/wiki) for screenshots, information on how to install, confing and more.
+Refer to the [wiki](https://github.com/MasoudNikoomanesh/arvancloud-cache-cleaner/wiki) for screenshots, information on how to install, config and more.